Torcato Sepúlveda

 Once he returned to Portugal, Sepúlveda began working at the copy desk of the Expresso, weekly publication.
 He began writing weekly book reviews for the Expresso, which he signed using a shortened version of his name, John Macedo.
 Sepúlveda also wrote under the pseudonyms of Buíça, Silva of Viseu and D. Luis da Cunha during his career.

 Sepúlveda left the Expresso for the Público, a daily national newspaper published in Lisbon.
 He became the first editor of Público's society and cultural section of the newspaper.
-He also wrote later worked for the now defunct newspapers, A Capital and O Independente.
+He also later worked for the now defunct newspapers, A Capital and O Independente.

 Sepúlveda later worked as a journalist for NS, the Saturday magazine supplement for the Diário de Notícias until his death in 2008.

 Torcato Sepúlveda died on May 21, 2008, at the age of 57 at the Hospital de Almada in Almada, Portugal, of an undisclosed illness.
 He had been hospitalized at the Hospital Garcia de Orta for the previous two days.